Kachi-Awaji/GIT-intro/Lesson-5.md

-# Part 6: Github: Working with remote repositories
+# Working with remote repositories

 In the previous section, we created a local repository and made our first commits.
 We also learnt to use the `git commit` command to save changes to the repository, and learnt the `git log` command for viewing our repo's history.